Music Student Opportunities

 Muskingum’s student chapter of the American Choral Directors Association exists to support the choral arts on campus.
 The chapter raises awareness about choral concerts and events, and hosts guest clinicians and presenters.

 Sigma Alpha Iota (SAI) is an international music honorary that supports and encourages women musicians of all ages, races, and nationalities, and promotes successful and innovative educational programs in music for all stages of life.

 Phi Mu Alpha Sinfonia (PMA) is a men’s music fraternity, and the largest music fraternity in the world, with over 200 college and university chapters.
 PMA encourages brotherhood, friendship, and musicianship among its more than 150,000 initiates across the world.

-The Music Department has work study positions available to students, including office workers, assistants to ensemble conductors, and load crew members.
+The music department has work study positions available to students, including office workers, assistants to ensemble conductors, and load crew members.
 Several area churches hire music students as pianists, organists, and “scholarship singers” in their choirs.
-In the summer, some Muskie musicians have held paid positions at music camps such as Interlochen and Blue Lake Fine Arts Camp.